videojs/video.js/docs/guides/languages.md

 Creating the Language File
 --------------------------
 Video.js uses key/value object dictionaries in JSON form.

+An English lang file is at [/lang/en.json](https://github.com/videojs/video.js/tree/master/lang/en.json) which should be used as a template for new files.
+This will be kept up to date with strings in the core player that need localizations.

-A sample dictionary for Spanish `['es']` would look as follows;
+A sample dictionary for Spanish `['es']` would look as follows:

 ```JSON
 {